nachocaru/xaprb.com/content/blog/2006-11-21-to-gentoo-or-not-to-gentoo.md

 ---
 title: To Gentoo or not to Gentoo?
-author: Baron Schwartz
-excerpt: "<p>Some people who know I've used Gentoo asked me my thoughts on using it for MySQL servers.
-Here are my opinions and experiences using Gentoo, both for desktop systems and for servers.</p>"
-layout: post
 permalink: /2006/11/21/to-gentoo-or-not-to-gentoo/
 description:
   - "Why I don't use Gentoo myself anymore.
 It's too hard to update and maintain, not fast enough, and I'm not confident of the builds."